techqueria/website/content/english/support-us/volunteer.md

 ## Volunteering Opportunities

-You can find all <a href="https://docs.google.com/document/d/1ryugVO5ecNZgf83HPULTT3Q7HUSEAWUP4BRYfORksdY/edit?usp=sharing" rel="noopener">our volunteering opportunities</a> on Notion.
+You can find all <a href="https://docs.google.com/document/d/1ryugVO5ecNZgf83HPULTT3Q7HUSEAWUP4BRYfORksdY/edit?usp=sharing" rel="noopener">our volunteering opportunities</a> on Google Docs.

 ## Sign up to volunteer